curl -X PUT -E /var/metacat/certs/urn_node_KNB.pem http://knb.ecoinformatics.org/knb/d1/mn/v1/publish/solson.11.5 <?xml version="1.0" encoding="UTF-8"?> <error detailCode="1210" errorCode="401" name="InvalidToken"> <description>No session has been provided</description> </error>

 and I got the same error.
 The new DOI is still reserved on the EZID system despite not being authenticated in Metacat, so there seems to be a bug here in not checking the session before contacting EZID to mint() the identifier.

-#2 Updated by ben leinfelder almost 6 years ago
+#2 Updated by ben leinfelder about 6 years ago

 - Status changed from New to In Progress